primer/next-auth-template/README.md

 # next-primer-auth-kit

-This project is a boilerplate
+This project is a boilerplate to get a GitHub OAuth app quickly up and running.

 ## Getting Started